Coronavirus guidance for children with cancer

 We acknowledge there is a huge amount of information online and this can be overwhelming and sometimes conflicting, causing even more worry and stress.
 It is important that families make sure that information is filtered and gathered from reliable, easy to understand sources.
 CCLG’s booklet ‘Searching for information and support online’ has further information.

-Update on vaccination of children and young people with cancer:
+- Update on vaccination of children and young people with cancer including information on third doses

 How has CCLG decided what the new recommendations should be?

 We also monitor data on COVID-19 in children with cancer from across the world where the majority of cases have asymptomatic or mild severity.
-However, we will continue to closely analyse the information available in the UK particularly as new variants emerge.
+However, we will continue to closely analyse the information available in the UK particularly as new variants such as the Omicron variant emerge.

 There are no changes to the children and young people in the extremely vulnerable group or vulnerable group.